 Eight years old, the digital currency market is already worth over $97 billion¹; how can something virtual and intangible be worth that much?

 It’s important to remember that value isn’t an intrinsic quality of an object, but merely a reflection of what people are willing to pay for it.
-Cryptocurrencies like bitcoin have the same characteristics as your average investment; when supply is large but demand small, the product is sold for cheap.
+Cryptocurrencies like bitcoin have the same characteristics as your average investment which means here in the UK, crypto are taxed as well; when supply is large but demand small, the product is sold for cheap.
 When supply is small and demand big, prices can rocket – which is exactly what has happened to bitcoin, the first and biggest cryptocurrency.

 A winning idea